sara-nl/clouddocs/general-start.markdown

 > **NOTE**
 >
-> ...that the username and password are **not** for the VM you are going to create.
+> ... that the username and password are **not** for the VM you are going to create.
 You can set users and passwords later on, once you have created a VM.

 ## Importing an _appliance_ from the Apps option of the Storage menu